Linux

 }

-3. Networking
+3. Networking Configuration

-This NIC is identified enp4s0f0
+The NIC in the system is identified as enp4s0f0

 ip link show